-When the wheels are newly installed on your recreational vehicle, the lug nuts must be tightened numerous times of because powder coat paint on the wheel is thick.
+When the wheels are newly installed on your recreational vehicle, the lug nuts must be tightened numerous times because the powder coat paint on the wheel is thick.
 You must re-torque lugs at 50 and 200 miles.
-A decal on wheel may Require torque-ing sooner.
+A decal on wheel may require torque-ing sooner.

 After your first trip, check the wheel lugs periodically for safety.
-The lug nuts should be tested in spring before first trip out. or extensive braking.
-Size nut is 13/16.
-Over torque-ing will damage components, exceeding 150 foot pounds.
-Normally the nut fails first however the embossing on the can also be damaged and fail to keep tight.
+The lug nuts should be tested in spring before first trip out, or after extensive braking.
+Size of lug nut is 13/16.
+Over torque-ing, exceeding 150 foot pounds, will damage components.
+Normally the nut fails first however the embossing on the wheel can also be damaged and fail to keep wheel tight.